In this Go New York Explorer Pass review, we’ll explore how it works, what it costs, and whether it’s a good fit for you. Enjoy!

 Whether you’re a repeat visitor or a first-timer, you probably know that NYC ain’t cheap.
 Sure, there are lots of awesome things to do for free, but there are just as many (or more) great attractions that will cost you a pretty penny.

-Luckily, Club Thrifty is here to give you the 411 on one option to help you save money on NYC sightseeing: The New York City Explorer Pass.
+Luckily, Club Thrifty is here to give you the 411 on one option to help you save money on NYC sightseeing: The Go New York Explorer Pass.

-The New York City Explorer Pass is one of several sightseeing passes available to help you take in NYC’s attractions for less.
-With access to over 80 sites, it can save you a lot of money if you use it strategically.
+The Go New York Explorer Pass is one of several sightseeing passes available to help you take in NYC’s attractions for less.
+With access to over 90 sites, it can save you a lot of money if you use it strategically.
 But, that doesn’t mean it’s for everyone.

-Keep reading to get the low down on how this card works and how to make it work for you.
+Keep reading to get the low down on how this pass works and how to make it work for you.

-New York City Explorer Pass: How it Works
+Go New York Explorer Pass: How it Works

-The New York City Explorer Pass is a way for travelers to save up to 50% on admission to some of NYC’s most popular sites and tours – 82 of them, to be exact.
+The Go New York Explorer Pass is a way for travelers to save up to 50% on admission to some of NYC’s most popular sites and tours – more than 90 of them.

 You can purchase a pass for 3, 4, 5, 7, or 10 attractions.
 You don’t even have to choose which attractions you want to visit when purchasing the pass – although there is an option to do that and save even more.
 Just select the number of attractions you want to include, and choose where you want to go once you get there!